TGS

 Food standards agency to keep crucial safety role

-seen at 10:31, 20 July in Tate News - national.
+seen at 10:31, 20 July in Tate News - national (Our copy).

 Public confidence in food safety issues will be protected, as the Government confirmed its intention to retain the Food Standards Agency (FSA) with a renewed focus on food safety.